 Note that failure to function is different than descriptiveness.
 The shirts themselves were not "Boston strong"; consumers would not think that the phrase was a description of the products.
-The point is that the phrase has an informational message, and an informational message is a kind of non-trademark meaning to consumers.
-Descriptiveness is another.
-A business using a phrase or symbol must show that it is being used in such a way that consumers would perceive it as a trademark, and not as something else.
+The point is that the phrase has an informational message, and an informational message is a kind of non-trademark meaning.
+No one looking at the shirts would think that John Schmidt made them because they say BOSTON STRONG.
+Similarly, purely decorative aspects of the goods lack trademark meaning.
+A paisley pattern on a necktie isn't a trademark for anything; it just looks nice.